DriWater/MicroMeta/README.md

 the covariate-associated lineages.

 *MicroMeta* comes with four datasets: data.meta, count.genus, meta and tax.
-The data.meta dataset follows the structure of *QCAT_Meta* and *QCAT_GEE_Meta* functions are designed.
-And *data.meta\$OTU* and *data.meta\$covariate* are both lists contains 5 elements which are the OTU counts and covariate of interest from different sources.
+The data.meta data set follows the structure of *QCAT_Meta* and *QCAT_GEE_Meta* functions are designed.
+And *data.meta\$OTU* and *data.meta\$covariate* are both lists containing 5 elements which are the OTU counts and covariate of interest from different sources.
 Meanwhile, data.meta, count.genus, meta and tax are the raw data sets of data.meta.

 ## Installation